Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 The content of meetings is uniquely sensitive.
 People say things in meetings they'd never put in an email: strategy discussions, financial projections, personnel decisions, client negotiations.
 When you send that audio to a cloud provider, you're handing over some of the most unfiltered organisational thinking your business produces.

 For Belgian and European users, this creates real GDPR compliance headaches.
 Under EU data protection law, transferring personal data to the US requires additional safeguards, Data Processing Agreements (DPAs), and ongoing compliance verification.
 Since the Schrems II ruling, companies relying on Standard Contractual Clauses must also conduct Transfer Impact Assessments to verify that US surveillance laws don't undermine GDPR protections.
-Most teams using free-tier cloud recorders have done none of this — it's not that they don't care, it's that the friction of a free tool means compliance considerations never enter the picture.
+Most teams using free-tier cloud recorders have done none of this.
+It's not that they don't care, it's that the friction of a free tool means compliance considerations never enter the picture.

 MeetMemo's Approach: Local Recording, Local Transcription

 MeetMemo takes a fundamentally different approach.
-The most sensitive part of your meeting data — your audio — never leaves your Mac.
+The most sensitive part of your meeting data.
+Your audio.
+Never leaves your Mac.

 Here's the architecture: